Katharine McPhee Moons Husband David Foster On Instagram

 David turned the camera directly at himself during Katharine’s routine and said, “she’s ruining our floors.”

-Katharine showed off some basic tap steps, including tap-step, tap-Spring, tap-step heel, and tap-step, ball-change.
+Katharine showed off some basic tap steps, including tap-step, tap-spring, tap-step heel, and tap-step, ball-change.

 Her long, lean legs were on full display during the demonstration of her skills to her husband, whom she married 14 years after meeting.
 The two were first introduced when Katharine was a 21-year-old hopeful competitor on AI, and he was a world-renowned producer and composer acting as a mentor on the show.